 Please ensure Javascript is enabled for purposes of website accessibility

-The Legal Aid Society of San Mateo County offers a myriad of pro bono opportunities that will allow you to make a direct and positive impact on the lives of low-income children, families, and seniors by providing them with meaningful access to justice.
+The Legal Aid Society of San Mateo County offers a myriad of pro bono opportunities for attorneys that will allow you to make a direct and positive impact on the lives of low-income children, families, and seniors by providing them with meaningful access to justice.

 Whether you choose to take a settlement conference, a trial, or engage in limited scope representation, whether you participate as a team or individually, we are here to assist you, train you (MCLE credit available in specified areas), and to provide a panel of experts who will mentor you as you help others in need of legal services.